 3. Rinse It.

 is another crucial step that you want to implement when you are looking to get rid of a pet stain.
-Once you have got rid of a lot of the mess and once it has dried, you should look to thoroughly rinse the area where the carpet was stained.
-This will help to get rid of any excess moisture that exists and it can help to prime the stain for better cleaning.
-Don’t use to much water when you rinse.
+Once you have gotten rid of a lot of the mess and once it has dried, you should look to thoroughly rinse the area where the carpet was stained.
+This will help to get rid of any excess moisture that exists and it can help prime the stain for better cleaning.
+Don’t use too much water when you rinse.
 And then repeat the blotting process above to remove the water you just added to the carpet.

 4. Use Natural Ingredients.

 Luckily, there are plenty of different ingredients and products that you can use throughout your home to clean your carpets without damaging them.
 Ranging from white vinegar and baking soda to hydrogen peroxide.
-By using natural products, you should be prevented ruining your carpets.
+By using natural products, you should be prevented from ruining your carpets.

 Harsh chemicals can really damage your carpets and cause the fabric of your carpet to fade or look bad in general.
 Unless you are experienced with using various cleaning chemicals on carpets, it is best to stick to much more gentle, yet effective natural cleaning products.

 5. Call on a Professional.